LogoLogo

 To work with your streaming data in an entity as an append-only stream, in which each event is an independent event in your stream, you define it as a Stream.
 In this guide you declare a stream on the pageviews topic, since each pageview is an independent event.
 To define a stream, in the lefthand navigation click Workspace ( ), and in the SQL pane write the DDL statement.

-In , the query results are stored back in a store or materialized view instead of streaming back to you.
+In a , the query results are stored back in a store or materialized view instead of streaming back to you.

 To view the query, along with its status, in the lefthand navigation click Queries ( ).
 After the query successfully runs there's a new Kafka topic named csas_enriched_pv in your Kafka cluster, and a new stream added to the streams in your database, TestDB.